 - Make extra spicy vegetarian fried rice.
 Add some extra sriracha, chili oil, or your favorite hot sauce!

 Shelf Life & Storage

-Leftover fried rice will keep in a sealed container in the fridge for about 3 days, or in the freezer for about 3 months.
+Leftover vegan fried rice will keep in a sealed container in the fridge for about 3 days, or in the freezer for about 3 months.

 Frequently Asked Questions

 You can.
 Using leftover rice isn't strictly necessary, but it does help to get your fried rice nice and crispy.
-I find two-day old rice works best.
+I find that two-day old rice works best.
 If you didn't think to make your rice ahead of time and have to use fresh, try cooking it with a smidge less water than you'd normally use.